Get Started

 Annual Fees

 In the first quarter I took advantage of no annual fee cards or ones that had a huge positive value the first year outweighing the annual fee.
-That wasn’t the case this time around so it added some cost I need to account for.
+That was mostly the case again this quarter.
+The Bank of America Premium Rewards gives me $200 in gift cards the first year and the Business Platinum cards are heavily positive for me the first year.

-• Business Gold Amex – $295 X 2 (no credits to offset this annual fee)
+• Business Gold Amex – $295 (no credits to offset this annual fee)

 Acquisition / Liquidation Costs

 There were some costs associated with acquiring these points and cash as well.
 I was able to get a lot of it via 3rd party gift card reselling at no cost, or a profit, but some came with fees and liquidation costs.
-The total was around $450 to acquire these points on top of the annual fees.
+I was also able to take advantage of some new avenues that had reduced fees / costs.
+That kept my out of pocket cost to around $700 in total for all of the spend required.

 Final Tally